 Remove the dryer lint filter.
 In the opening - whether on the top of the dryer or inside the door, use the brush to gently loosen the built-up lint.
-Don't force the brush if you meet resistance but be sure to cover every surface as much as possible.
+Don't force the brush if you meet resistance but be sure to clean every surface as much as possible.

 Remove the big chunks of lint that come out with the brush.
 Don't worry about the smaller pieces.